NatG13/Thesis/README.md

 # Master's Thesis - Data Analysis Code

-This repository contains the code used in the Master's thesis of **Natalie Giotopoulou**.
+This repository contains the code used in the Master's thesis of **Natalia Giotopoulou**.
 The code is organized into two Jupyter notebooks, each handling a different part of the data processing and analysis pipeline.

 ## Notebooks Overview